davidgraeff/aspect-oriented-ipstack/README.md

 License
 =======
-The buildsystem is licensed under the terms of the BSL 2-clause license.
-The source code of the ipstack is GPL3 licensed.
+The buildsystem, example and integration code is licensed under the terms of the BSL 2-clause license.
+The ipstack source code is GPL3 licensed.
 Please be aware of the implication: Because this software is usally build as static library, your code have to be GPL3 compatible code.